symfony/symfony-docs/setup/homestead.rst

 Setting Up a Symfony Application
 --------------------------------

-Imagine you've installed your Symfony application in ``~/projects/symfony_demo`` on your local system.
+Imagine you have installed your Symfony application in ``~/projects/symfony_demo`` on your local system.
 You first need Homestead to sync your files in this project.
 Run ``homestead edit`` to edit the Homestead configuration and configure the ``~/projects`` directory: